izetex/contracts/README.md

 initial token holders, and eventually games and game players.

-IZX smart contracts are forming the pure **decentralized organisation (DAO)**, with no central control or ability any other person or organisation to change the rules or influence the execution of it in any way.
+IZX smart contracts are forming the pure **decentralized organisation (DAO)**, with no central control or ability any person or organisation to change the rules or influence the execution of it in any way.

 Smart contracts are developed from ideas, described in [IZX White Paper](https://github.com/izetex/documents/raw/master/IZX_WHITEPAPER_EN.pdf).